MA in History

 - Minimum Semester Hours Required 32.

-- Course Work Two tracks exist, one for students for whom this degree is intended to be final (the MA-only track), and one for whom this degree is intended to lead toward the Doctor of Philosophy in History (the doctoral track).
-At least 20 semester hours must be at the 500-level, and at least 16 semester hours must be in 500-level courses taught by the Department of History.
-Courses taken in a field other than history that are to count toward the degree need the approval of the advisor and the director of graduate studies.
+- Course Work At least 20 semester hours must be at the 500 level, and at least 16 semester hours must be in 500-level courses taught by the Department of History.
+Courses taken in a field other than history that are to count toward the degree need the approval of the advisor and the Director of Graduate Studies.
 Credit toward the degree is not given for any course in which the student received a grade of less than B.

-- Required Courses: 4 hours of the 500-level seminar in the student’s major area.
+- Required Courses: 4 hours of the 500-level colloquia in the student’s major area.
 Students majoring in United States history must complete 8 hours of HIST 551 designated as the historiographical/bibliographical colloquium.
-All entering graduate students are required to take HIST 501.
+Also included in the required 32 hours are 4 hours of HIST 552 and HIST 501, which are taken by all entering graduate students.

 - Thesis, Project, or Course-Work-Only Options Course work only.
 No other options are available.